 Finding shows that market and process innovations have weak linear effects on the sales growth of SMEs in Kogi State.
 Only product innovation has strong effect on the sales growth of SMEs in Kogi State.
 However, the effects of theses variables were determined on individual basis.
 From the result of the study, it was revealed that product innovation accounts for 53.6% variation in the sales growth of SMEs.
 On the ground of combination of innovation strategies, market innovation shows the highest positive contribution to the sales growth of SMEs.
 This aligns with the finding of Walobwa et al. (2013) that among the types of innovation analyzed, marketing innovation contributed most to the growth of garment SMEs in Jericho market, Nairobi.
-The contributions of process innovation and product innovation to sales growth of SMEs was found negative.
-Process innovation has more negative contribution to sales growth of SMEs in Kogi State.
-The finding of this study advances the study of Kaplan and Warren (2007) which discovered that innovation type is associated with business growth.
-This is because this study is able to associate each of the innovation type with sales growth of SMEs in Kogi State.
+The contributions of process innovation and product innovation to sales growth of SMEs in Kogi State.
+The finding of this study advances the study of Kaplan and Warren (2007) which discovered that innovation type with sales growth of SMEs in Kogi State.